HERA-Team/hera_cal/README.md

 This installs extra packages than those required to use `hera_cal`, including `hera_sim` and `pytest`.

+If you are developing `hera_cal` please install pre-commit: `pip install pre-commit` and then `pre-commit install` in the top-level directory.
+This will check your style before you make commits.

 ### Running tests
 Tests use the `pytest` framework.
 To run all tests, call `pytest` or `python -m pytest` from the base directory of the repo.